 |Title:||Head Coach/Intercollegiate Athletic Recruiter|

-In his four seasons at the helm of the Rams, Myers has a record of 38-29-9—the fifth highest win total in program history—and led the team to three Central Atlantic Collegiate Conference (CACC) Tournament appearances.
+In his four seasons at the helm of the Rams, Myers owns a record of 38-29-9—the fifth highest win total in program history—and led the team to three Central Atlantic Collegiate Conference (CACC) Tournament appearances.
 Eight players have been named to the All-CACC men’s soccer team.

 Philadelphia made its second CACC Tournament appearance under Myers in 2012.
 Philadelphia opened the season 4-0-4 on its way to a 9-6-4 overall mark, and earned the third seed for the CACC Tournament with a 5-3-3 conference record.
 Defender Travis Lobb earned All-CACC first team recognition and goalkeeper Neil Kwiatkowski was selected to the All-CACC second team.
 Midfielder Sean Crossland was tabbed National Soccer Coaches Association of America Men’s College Division Scholar All-East Region honorable mention.

 In Myers’ first season, Philadelphia posted a 12-5-3 record and finished second in the CACC with an 8-2-1 mark.
 The eight conference wins are the most by the Rams since joining the CACC in 2008.
 Philadelphia won its first CACC Tournament game when it defeated visiting Chestnut Hill, 1-0, on Nov.
 2. The Rams tied eventual CACC champion Dominican (N.Y.), 1-1, but lost via penalty kicks in the semifinal round.
-Defender Wojciech Sliwinski and midfielder Ryan Purnell were named to the All-CACC first team, and goalkeeper Alex Heston was an honorable mention pick.
+Defender Wojciech Sliwinski and midfielder Ryan Purnell were named to the All-CACC first team, and goalkeeper Alex Heston was an honorable mention selection.

 Before coming to Philadelphia University, Myers was a volunteer assistant coach at Villanova University for the 2009 season.
 The Wildcats went 9-8-2 overall and lost in the first round of the BIG EAST Tournament.